oxbridgeltd/finance-plugin-woocommerce/readme.txt

  == Changelog ==

-  Unreleased
+  Version 2.1.5
-Adjust naming of functions for consistency
+Chore  - Adjust naming of functions for consistency Bugfix - Product edit pages displaing plans that are not active Chore  - Update Finish Translations

  Version 2.1.4
 Fix bug on widget on product page